53 Pages Posted: 1 Jun 2016 Last revised: 1 Jul 2017

-We explore the sources of gains in horizontal mergers by exploiting heterogeneity in the overlap between the merging firms’ geographic footprints.
+We explore the sources of gains in horizontal mergers by exploiting heterogeneity between the merging firms’ geographic footprints.
 We calculate the geographic overlap between the bidder, target, and their rivals and customers to identify variation in the competitive impact of horizontal mergers.
-We document negative rival stock price reactions for expansion mergers when the bidder acquires a target with a different geographic footprint, indicating that these mergers are on average for efficiency reasons.
-Conversely, we detect significantly positive rival reactions and negative customer reactions when the bidder and target operate in similar geographic regions, consistent with anticompetitive effects in these deals.
-We also exploit staggered changes in state Attorneys General (AGs) to identify variation in local antitrust enforcement.
-We show that bidders avoid concentrating mergers in the presence of Democratic AGs, and Democratic AGs moderate the effects on local rivals and customers for concentrating mergers.
-Our evidence supports the argument that horizontal mergers that increase local industry concentration are more likely to be anti-competitive and we also document a significant role of state-level AGs in the M&A regulatory process.
+We document significantly positive rival reactions and negative customer reactions when the bidder and target operate in similar geographic regions, consistent with anticompetitive effects in these deals.
+We also exploit staggered changes in the political affiliation of state Attorneys General (AGs) to identify variation in local antitrust enforcement.
+We show that bidders avoid concentrating mergers when they operate in a high proportion of states with Democratic AGs, and Democratic AGs moderate the effects of concentrating mergers on local rivals and customers.
+Our evidence supports the argument that geographically-concentrating horizontal mergers are more likely to be anticompetitive.
+We also document a significant role of state-level AGs in the M&A regulatory process.

 Keywords: Horizontal mergers, mergers and acquisitions, antitrust, state regulation

 Suggested Citation: Suggested Citation